MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 - You have a SharePoint Server farm that already has provider-hosted add-ins and/or leverages workflow manager.

 Hybrid features/Cloud search service application can be implemented on same SharePoint farm as mentioned above.
-When you try to establish a S2S trust via the Cloud SSA onboarding script or Hybrid picker, the authentication realm of the on-premises Farm is updated to match the Office 365 organization context id.
+When you try to establish a S2S trust via the Cloud SSA onboarding script or Hybrid picker, the authentication realm of the on-premises Farm is updated to match the Microsoft 365 organization context id.
 Within the script, we set it using [Set-SPAuthenticationRealm](https://docs.microsoft.com/powershell/module/sharepoint-server/set-spauthenticationrealm).
 Once the authentication realm is changed, existing SharePoint Add-ins fail to authenticate; users will get a HTTP 401 when they are redirected to the add-ins.
 You can read more about the problem as well and fix in the article [Provider-hosted add-ins stop working and HTTP 401 error after you configure SharePoint farm hybrid features](https://docs.microsoft.com/sharepoint/support/administration/provider-hosted-add-ins-stop-working-and-http-401-error-after-configure-farm-hybrid-features).

 > [!NOTE]
 > If you configure hybrid using Hybrid picker from SharePoint tenant admin, then the wizard takes care of the fix.

 ***What are the out-of-box Cloud hybrid search service application crawl limits?
 Also, can I request additional index quota for my tenant?***

 The maximum number of on-premises items crawled by Cloud hybrid search service that can be indexed in Microsoft 365 is 20 million.
-For each 1 TB of storage space an organization has in Office 365, one can index 1 million items of on-premises content in tenant's search index.
+For each 1 TB of storage space an organization has in Microsoft 365, one can index 1 million items of on-premises content in tenant's search index.
 Once the limit on how many items can indexed is reached, the on-premises farm hosting Cloud search service application will start seeing errors while crawling new items.
 Below is a snippet of the error from ULS logs from a SharePoint 2016 farm:

 ```
 mssearch.exe (0x5304) 0x97D0 SharePoint Server Search Crawler:Azure Plugin a9sz7 Verbose AzureServiceProxy::SubmitDocuments: submit returned : Forbidden, docid : 4653596 DocIDString : sts4s://